 How Do I Prevent Tonsil Stones?

-Don’t assume that surgery is your only option if you keep getting tonsil stones.
-Instead, you should take steps to prevent them from forming over and over again.
-As you can predict, the preventative measures mainly revolve around following a good oral hygiene routine to improve your oral health.
+Refrain from assuming that surgery is your only option if you keep getting tonsil stones.
+Instead, you should take steps to prevent them from forming repeatedly.
+As you can predict, the preventative measures mainly revolve around following a good oral hygiene routine to improve oral health.

 We’ve picked out four of the best tips that will help you prevent tonsil stones: